Survey

 The

-initial invitation to participate was sent to potential respondents
+initial invitation to participate was sent to potential

-the afternoon of May 2.
-The first reminder was sent late in the day
+respondents late in the afternoon of May 2.
+The first reminder

-on May 9.
-A final reminder was send the morning of May 21.
-Visits to
+was sent late in the day on May 9.
+A final reminder was send the

-the survey web site peaked just after these mailings with the highest
+after these mailings with the highest response rates occurring

-response rates occurring on May 6 (11 respondents), May 10 (12) and
+on May 6 (11 respondents), May 10 (12) and May 21 (17).
+No other

-May 21 (17).
-No other day had more than 5 respondents (May 7 and 22).
+day had more than 5 respondents (May 7 and 22).

-clearly increased the response rate.
-The final reminder, in which the
+reminders clearly increased the response rate.
+The final

-estimated response rate was mentioned, resulted in an increase of25
+reminder, in which the estimated response rate was mentioned,

-respondents.
-The initial invitation and the first reminder were descriptive
+and the first reminder were descriptive while the final reminder

-while the final reminder included a strong plea for assistance.
-This
+included a strong plea for assistance.
+This plea, and the timing

-plea, and the timing of the plea, nearly doubled the response rate.
+of the plea, nearly doubled the response rate.

 Raziano

-et al. (2001) reported an average response time of 18 days for an e-mail
+et al. (2001) reported an average response time of 18 days for

-the web site received few visits on other days.
-No responses were entered
+certain days while the web site received few visits on other

-on days 13 through 18.
-The final reminder motivated respondents to
+days.
+No responses were entered on days 13 through 18.
+The final

-return to the site on the 19th and 20th day but only two more respondents
+and 20th day but only two more respondents completed the survey

-completed the survey after the 20th day.
+after the 20th day.

 Demographics

-on an eight point scale.
-No respondents were under 26 years old.
-Other
+was assessed on an eight point scale.
+No respondents were under

-results for age:
+26 years old.
+Other results for age:

 |